Lifelong Graph Learning: Problem Formulation

-\paragraph{Information} Note that examples are \textbf{not} drawn locally identically and independently distributed (\iid) from a fixed probability distribution over quartet $(\mathbf{x}_i, \mathcal{N}(\mathbf{x}_i), t_i,\mathbf{z}_i)$, since we don't know the task boundary and a long sequence from the current task may be observed before switching to the next task.
-In \eqref{eq:continuum}, we only know the label of $\mathbf{x}_i$, but have no information about the labels of its neighbors $\mathcal{N}(\mathbf{x}_i)$ and a maximum $k=1$ is required in the experiments.
-In the simplest case, the task descriptors are integers $t_i = i \in \mathbb{Z}$ enumerating different tasks.
+Note that samples are \textbf{not} drawn locally independent and identically distributed (\iid) from a fixed probability distribution, since we don't know the task boundary.
+In the continuum, we only know the label of $\mathbf{x}_i$, but have no information about the labels of its neighbors $\mathcal{N}(\mathbf{x}_i)$.
+The items in \eqref{eq:continuum} are unavailable once they are observed and dropped.
+This is in contrast to the settings in \cite{wang2020streaming}, where all historical data are available during training.
+As shown in the experiments, lifelong graph learning in practice often requires that the number of GNN layers $L$ is larger than the availability of $K$-hop neighbors, \ie, $L>K$, which also leads many existing graph models inapplicable.